 Method of administration

-For optimal effect, lansoprazole should be taken once daily in the morning, except when used for H. pylori eradication when treatment should be twice a day, once in the morning and once in the evening.
+For optimal effect, lansoprazole capsules should be taken once daily in the morning, except when used for H. pylori eradication when treatment should be twice a day, once in the morning and once in the evening.

 Lansoprazole should be taken at least 30 minutes before food (see section 5.2).
 Capsules should be swallowed whole with liquid.

 For patients with difficulty swallowing; studies and clinical practice suggest that the capsules may be opened and the granules mixed with a small amount of water, apple/tomato juice or sprinkled onto a small amount of soft food (e.g. yoghurt, apple puree) to ease administration.
 Capsules may also be opened and granules mixed with 40 ml of apple juice for administration through a nasogastric tube (see section 5.2).
-After preparing the suspension or mixture, the drug should be administered immediately.
+After preparing the suspension or mixture, the medicinal product should be administered immediately.

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.